marcouderzo/FW-AdversarialAttacks/README.md

 ## Project Description

-The goal of this project is to compare the behaviour and performance of three zeroth-order variants of the Frank-Wolfe Algorithm, aimed at solving constrained optimization problems with a better iteration complexity, expecially with respect to oracle queries.
+ The goal of this project is to compare the behaviour and performance of two three Zeroth-Order variants of the Frank-Wolfe Algorithm, aimed at solving constrained optimization problems with a better iteration complexity, expecially with respect to oracle queries.

-We take into consideration: Faster Zeroth-Order Conditional Gradient Sliding (FZCGS) from Gao et al., Zeroth-Order Stochastic Conditional Gradient Sliding (ZO-SCGS) from Lobanov et al., and Stochastic Gradient Free Frank Wolfe (SGFFW) from Sahu et al. The theory behind these algorithms is presented, with an emphasis on proving that the performances claimed are guaranteed.
+ We take into consideration: Faster Zeroth-Order Conditional Gradient Sliding (FZCGS) (Gao et al., 2018) and Stochastic Gradient Free Frank Wolfe (SGFFW) (Sahu et al., 2019).
+The latter algorithm branches off into three slightly different ones, depending on the Stochastic Approximation Technique used, namely: classical Kiefer-Wolfowitz Stochastic Approximation (KWSA) (Kiefer and Wolfowitz, 1952), Random Directions Stochastic Approximation (RDSA) (Nesterov and Spokoiny, 2011; Duchi et al., 2015), and an Improvized RDSA (IRDSA).

+ The theory behind these algorithms is presented, with an emphasis on proving that the performance are guaranteed.
  Then, the aforementioned algorithms are tested on a black-box adversarial attack on the MNIST dataset.

 ## Base Repositories